-155 Letter from U.S. House of Representatives Committee on the Judiciary to Jeff Bezos, Amazon CEO (Sept.
+&lt;sup>155 Letter from U.S. House of Representatives Committee on the Judiciary to Jeff Bezos, Amazon CEO (Sept.
 13, 2019), https://judiciary.house.gov/sites/democrats.judiciary.house.gov/files/documents/amazon%20rfi%20-%20signed.pdf.

-- 84. On October 5, 2020, the Committee issued a report.
-The Committee concluded that Amazon "serves as a gatekeeper over a key channel of distribution," the U.S. online retail market, 157 and that by controlling access to the online retail market, it wields tremendous power, which it can abuse "by charging exorbitant fees, imposing oppressive contract terms, and extracting valuable data from the people and businesses that rely on" it.
-158 It also "uses its gatekeeper position to maintain its market power and "to further entrench and expand" its dominance.
-159 The Committee compared Amazon's monopoly power and abuse of its power to "the kinds of monopolies we last saw in the era of oil barons and railroad tycoons."
-160 - 85.
+- 86. On October 5, 2020, the Committee issued a report.
+The Committee concluded that Amazon "serves as a gatekeeper over a key channel of distribution," the U.S. online retail market, and that by controlling access to the online retail market, it wields tremendous power, which it can abuse "by charging exorbitant fees, imposing oppressive contract terms, and extracting valuable data from the people and businesses that rely on" it.
+It also "uses its gatekeeper position to maintain its market power and "to further entrench and expand" its dominance.
+The Committee compared Amazon's monopoly power and abuse of its power to "the kinds of monopolies we last saw in the era of oil barons and railroad tycoons." - 87.
 The report, which also investigated the marketplace dominance of two other large tech companies, relied on 1,287,997 documents and communications; testimony from 38 witnesses; a hearing record that spans more than 1,800 pages; 38 submissions from 60 antitrust experts from across the political spectrum; and interviews with more than 240 market participants, former employees of the investigated platforms, and other individuals totaling thousands of hours.
-Notably, over the Committee's objection, the companies withheld critical
+Notably, over the Committee's objection, the companies withheld critical "documents that were produced to antitrust authorities in ongoing investigations, or that related to the subject matter of these ongoing investigations."
+162

-156 Supra Press Release (Jul.
+&lt;sup>156 Supra Press Release (Jul.
 29, 2020).

-157 House Report at 6, 15.
+&lt;sup>157 House Report at 6, 15.

-158 House Report at 6.
+&lt;sup>158 House Report at 6.